Benoît Lahaye

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

 Lahaye's winemaking philosophy flows directly from his commitment to living soils and minimal intervention.
-All 4.5 hectares under biodynamic management are worked in part by horse, preserving soil structure that would be compacted by heavy machinery.
+The vineyards are worked in part by horse, preserving soil structure that would be compacted by heavy machinery.
 No filtration is applied to the wines, and sulfur additions are kept to a minimum across the range, with the Violaine cuvée receiving no added sulfur at all since its inaugural 2008 vintage.
-The flagship Brut Nature draws on roughly 90% Pinot Noir, sourced primarily from Bouzy with approximately 20% from Ambonnay, and is produced without a dosage addition, letting raw terroir expression drive the palate.
+The flagship Brut Nature draws on roughly 90% Pinot Noir, sourced primarily from Bouzy and Ambonnay, and is produced without a dosage addition, letting raw terroir expression drive the palate.
 Across the range, zero filtration and restrained sulfur use are non-negotiable house principles.

 - Biodyvin-certified biodynamic viticulture since 2010; portions of the vineyard are worked by horse